stubbscroll/evolve-script/readme.txt

 - servants and skilled servants (highly recommended to have at least a few)

 stuff that's supported:
-- balorg, uses combat to get titanium
+- balorg, uses combat to get titanium (not implemented in truepath)
 - meditation chamber (capybara)
 - smokehouse (carnivore races)
 - slaves (balorg)
 - rituals (magic universe)
 - ocular powers (eye-spector)
-- sacrificial altar
+- sacrificial altar (mantis)
+- authority (evil universe) outside of truepath (tested on demonic infusion)
 - tax-morale balance, not using governor task
 - synth and nano, but it's a rough run with power struggles and apartments often losing power causing homelessness, even with late-game progression